 SEC registrants may issue a variety of debt or debt-like securities to finance their operations.
 In certain cases, they may offer credit enhancement arrangements under which subsidiaries of the registrant guarantee the debt or the registrants pledge the stock of their affiliates as collateral.
 In addition, for various reasons, a subsidiary of the registrant (rather than the registrant) may issue debt or debt-like securities.
-While these structures or credit enhancement arrangements may be beneficial from a cost-of-capital perspective, registrants should consider the SEC reporting implications.
+While these structures or credit enhancement arrangements may be beneficial from a cost-of-capital perspective, registrants should consider the SEC reporting implications and related complexities.

 Guarantees of debt and of preferred stock that is registered under the Securities Act of 1933 are considered securities themselves under that legislation.
 Therefore, such guarantees, in addition to offerings of the guaranteed securities, must be registered with the SEC unless they are exempt from registration.
 Once a company registers them, an SEC reporting obligation is established for each subsidiary issuer or guarantor under which the following (not all-inclusive) must be provided separately: